 - you’re hungry.

-Develop a parental request / response protocol
+Develop a parental request/response protocol

 - Getting the attention of the other custodial parent is the starting point.
 One client described this step and simply taking their spouse’s hand and walking them to the sofa.
-This was their code for a serious discussion is needed right now.
+This was their code for a serious discussion that is needed right now.

 - Express the issue is simple terms, unembellished, and without emotion.
 It may be a frightening family matter developing which requires an immediate decision.
-Some slow deep breathing will calm the panic or anxiety so the message you are trying to portray can be understood by the other parent or caregiver.
+Some slow deep breathing will calm panic or anxiety so the message you are trying to portray can be understood by the other parent or caregiver.

 - Take notes and record the issues which may need some follow-up or clarification.
 Has all the necessary information been covered?

 - Offer some alternative solutions that you may have already started working on.
-Talk out the risks and the advantages of each.
+Talk about the risks and the advantages of each.
 Entrenching in one position to gain the upper hand may mean turning a blind eye from another option which may hold a significant benefit for the child.
 Work out the logistics, who will be involved, and what amount of time will be needed to make the option work well.